 is_preview which provides flexibility in adding or removing content and codes while the content is viewed under Preview mode.
 You can display notifications or even hide certain content using simple code snippets like the ones below.

-Recommended Reading: 60+ Most Wanted WordPress Tips, Tricks And Hacks
+60+ Most Wanted WordPress Tricks and Hacks (Updated)

 Displaying Notification in Preview Mode